cpinitiative/online-judge/README.md

 - `POST /submissions` (under development): Create a new problem submission.
 Ex: code submission on USACO Guide groups
 - `GET /submissions/{submissionID}` (under development): Get the status of the submission associated with the given submission ID

+Until API docs can be properly written, you can refer to `submit/src/types.ts` to get an idea of the payload and the response types.

 Note: REST API is used over HTTP API because of [CORS issues](https://github.com/aws/aws-sam-cli/issues/2637) with HTTP.

 ## Misc Notes